raul-dunca/CyberStudents-advent-of-ctf2024/Day06/Epochrypt.md

     final = xor(based, epc)
     print(final.hex())
 ```
 Additionally, there is the possibility to encrypt a given text and check if the flag is correct.
-The `epochrypt` function uses `time.time()` which  return the current time, so the program will return different encoding of the flag based on the time when the program is ran.
+The `epochrypt` function uses `time.time()` which  return the current time, so the program will return different encodings of the flag based on the time when the program is run.
 First, I decided to reverse the logic of the epochrypt function:

 ```python
 import time
 from pwn import xor
 import base64 as b64